Paid Time Off

 A leave year begins on the first day of the first full biweekly pay period in a calendar year and ends on the day immediately before the first day of the first full biweekly pay period in the following calendar year.

 Separation or Retirement—Generally, upon separation from federal employment, including separation for active military duty or for retirement, employees are entitled to payment for annual leave credited to their accounts, including the carry-over balance, the unused leave accrued during the year, and any unused restored leave.
-Under 5 U.S.C.
-5551 (see 5 CFR 550 subpart L), payments are calculated as if individuals had remained employed until their annual leave ran out.
-If a pay raise becomes effective during that period, the payment reflects the higher rate from the effective date of the raise forward.
+These payments are calculated as if individuals had remained employed until their annual leave ran out.

 Note: This payment is not made on entry into phased retirement (see Chapter 3, Section 1), because phased retirees do not separate from service.
-A payment is made for them on later full retirement, reflecting their leave balance and salary rate at that time.
+A payment is made for them when they fully retire, reflecting their leave balance and salary rate at that time.

 See Annual Leave Accrual and Accumulation, above, for rules on how much annual leave can be carried from one leave year to the next.

-An agency calculates a lump-sum payment by multiplying the number of hours of accumulated and accrued annual leave by your applicable hourly rate of pay, plus other types of pay you would have received while on annual leave, excluding any allowances that are paid for the sole purpose of retaining you in government service, such as retention incentives and physicians comparability allowances.
-Included are: basic pay; locality pay or other similar geographic adjustment; within-grade increase (if waiting period met on date of separation); across-the-board annual adjustments; administratively uncontrollable overtime pay, availability pay, and standby duty pay; night differential (for wage system employees only) including the portion of the lump-sum period that would have occurred when employee was scheduled to work night shifts; regularly scheduled overtime pay under the Fair Labor Standards Act for employees on uncommon tours of duty; supervisory differentials; post differentials; and foreign area post allowances.
+Under 5 U.S.C.
+5551 (see 5 CFR 550 subpart L), an agency calculates a lump-sum payment by multiplying the number of hours of accumulated and accrued annual leave by your applicable hourly rate of pay, plus other types of pay you would have received while on annual leave, excluding any allowances paid for the sole purpose of retaining you in government service, such as retention incentives and physicians comparability allowances.
+Included are: basic pay; locality pay or other similar geographic adjustment; within-grade increase (if the waiting period is met on the date of separation); across-the-board annual adjustments; administratively uncontrollable overtime pay, availability pay, and standby duty pay; night differential (for wage system employees only) including the portion of the lump-sum period that would have occurred when employee was scheduled to work night shifts; regularly scheduled overtime pay under the Fair Labor Standards Act for employees on uncommon tours of duty; supervisory differentials; post differentials; and foreign area post allowances.
 If a statutory pay adjustment becomes effective during your lump-sum leave period, the payment is adjusted to reflect the increased rate beginning on the effective date of the pay adjustment.